Lev Gorn

-Lev Gorn (Лев Горенс; born 1971 in Stavropol) is a Russian-born American stage, film, and television actor.
+Lev Gorn (Лев Горенс; born 1971) is a Russian-born American stage, film, and television actor.
 He is best known for his role as KGB officer Arkady Ivanovich Zotov in The Americans.
 Later, he had a recurring role as Mikhail Vassily Tal in The Enemy Within.
 Sometimes, he is credited as Lev Gorens.

 Early life

-Lev Gorn was born in Stavropol, southern Russia, in the former Soviet Union.
+Lev Gorn was born in Stavropol, Russian SFSR, Soviet Union.
 His family emigrated from the USSR in 1981.
 Gorn became a naturalized United States citizen in his adulthood.